SoftwareGuy/NodeListServer/README.md

 **To stop the server:**

 Simply CTRL+C the running Node process, or you can use `kill`/`pkill` to kill the node instance.
-I'd recommend using `ps aux` and `kill <pid>` carefully, because `pkill node` would try to kill all node instances on your box - and that's really no bueno.
+I'd recommend using `ps aux` and `kill <pid>` carefully, because `pkill node` would try to kill all node instances on your box - and that can be really no bueno.

 ### Updating NodeListServer